The Common Causes of Semi-Truck Accidents in CA

 • Driving while fatigued

 Commercial truck drivers have to follow dozens of federal and state laws when transporting goods.
 These include regulations in place for the safety of others, such as hours of service limitations.
 This law restricts how long a truck driver may be on the road without taking a rest break.
 Breaking this safety rule or others like it could result in preventable tragedies.
-Trucking companies in California will be vicariously liable for the mistakes of their drivers in most cases – even drivers who are independent contractors.
+Trucking companies in California will be vicariously liable for the mistakes of their drivers in most cases, even including drivers who are independent contractors.

 Truck Malfunctions

 A defective or poorly maintained truck part could cause a semi-truck accident in California.
 Defective brakes, for example, may fail and cause a catastrophic rear-end collision or override accident.
-Other common part-related truck accidents are tire blowouts, rollovers, jackknife accidents and lost cargo loads.
+Other common part-related truck accidents are tire blowouts, rollovers, jackknife accidents, and lost cargo loads.
 Negligent truck maintenance or repairs can cause preventable accidents.
 It is a trucking company’s responsibility to adequately maintain its fleet vehicles.
 If the part had a defect from the production company, however, the manufacturer could be liable.

 Trucking Company Negligence